OVERVIEW OF INVOLUNTARY MENTAL ILLNESS TREATMENT PROCESS

 • The person has a right to be present; his/her attorney will be present.

 • A physician or psychologist who has personally examined the person must testify at the hearing.
+AOT petitions require EITHER the testimony or deposition of an evaluating doctor/psychologist and psychiatrist OR a clinical certificate from a psychiatrist plus the testimony or deposition of an evaluating doctor/psychologist.

-• The applicant/petitioner must attend the hearing.
+• The petitioner must attend the hearing.

 • The judge will listen to the testimony and make a decision whether or not to order mental illness hospitalization and/or outpatient treatment for the person.